 Keeping our Young People Safe

 Child and Youth Protection is everyone’s responsibility.
-Safeguarding all young people requires the constant cooperation of the entire SCOUTS New Zealand community and anyone else we involve in our programmes – from bus drivers to flying instructors, to camp cooks.
+Safeguarding all young people requires the constant cooperation of the entire Scouts Aotearoa community and anyone else we involve in our programmes – from bus drivers to flying instructors, to camp cooks.

 A ‘Safe from Harm’ culture benefits adults and the Movement as much as it does youth members; adults have an important part to play in always acting beyond reproach.